 Matthew 18:15-17 is ground zero for handling conflicts among Christians.
 It is however, not commonly honored in the breach.
 And its application is woefully narrowed.
 In this brief Bible study, we shall attempt to clarify the meaning and the ambit of Jesus’ teaching on the responsibility of Christians in conflict situations.
 Conflicts are ideally resolved on the lowest plane possible, thereby creating minimal embarrassment and publicity both for the creator of the conflict and for the larger community.

 This is a four page discussion on the need for applying Matthew 18:15-17 more frequently in our Christian lives.
 It can be downloaded by clicking here.

 The Doctrine of Vocation

-This interesting and vital to know topic currently consists of three lessons.
+This interesting and vital to know topic currently consists of three lessons put together by CMS.
 The first lesson is an overview of the doctrine, followed by a lesson on The Estate of the Family.
 The last lesson is a Vocation Workshop where the lessons learned are applied.
 Future additions to this series will be lessons on the church and society, known more recently as the “public square.”
 All lessons are PowerPoint presentations and are one hour in length.